La Güera: Western Sahara War

 In 1979, when Mauritania withdrew from the war, La Güera's population was estimated to be 816 inhabitants.

-Since the Alegal Madrid Tripartite Agreement of 1975 it remains Territory in dispute.
-Before the long Sahrawi liberation war, the city was famous for its rich marine fauna: the monk seal as a symbol of the City, cetaceans and the special relationship of symbiosis in the art of fishing of these (dolphins) with fishermen belonging to the segment of the Sahrawi population most attached to Berber customs whose Amazigh language was still preserved, in the highest proportion of the territory, in addition to techniques and linguistic terms in common with Spanish fishermen from the Canary Islands and brothers of the same ethnic group imraguen, from the Mauritanian side.
+Since the Alegal Madrid Tripartite Agreement of 1975, it remains territory in dispute.
+Before the long Sahrawi liberation war, the city was famous for its rich marine fauna: the Mediterranean monk seal as a symbol of the city, cetaceans and the special relationship of symbiosis in the art of fishing of these (dolphins) with fishermen belonging to the segment of the Sahrawi population most attached to Berber customs whose Amazigh language was still preserved, in the highest proportion of the territory, in addition to techniques and linguistic terms in common with Spanish fishermen from the Canary Islands and brothers of the same ethnic group Imraguen, from the Mauritanian side.
 The times when the Canary-Saharan fishing bank functioned at full capacity for the local people are now only memories of the yesterday.

+Ghost town

 By 2002, it had been still abandoned and partially overblown by sand, inhabited only by a very few Imraguen fishermen and guarded by a Mauritanian military outpost, despite this not being Mauritanian territory.

+In February 2026, Moroccan media outlets reported that the United Arab Emirates was planning to develop a destination resort at the abandoned site.